graphdeco/gs-texturing/README.md

 as well as the evaluation script that produces the results.

 The project's code is based on the original 3DGS project that you can find [here](https://github.com/graphdeco-inria/gaussian-splatting).
-Two main differences are that there has been a major refactoring of the `train.py` file that was aimed to increase readability and extensibility.
+Two main differences are that there has been a major refactoring of the `train.py` file that was aimed to increase readability and extensibility and a similar refactoring of the CUDA code, to better match the equations provided in the original paper (vectors treated as columns, instead of rows).

 <a href="https://www.inria.fr/"><img height="100" src="assets/logo_inria.png"> </a>
 <a href="https://univ-cotedazur.eu/"><img height="100" src="assets/logo_uca.png"> </a>